COVID-19 Testing in Rhode Island

 COVID-19 self-testing at home or anywhere

 COVID-19 self-tests or at-home tests are available through pharmacies and online retailers.
-Sometimes a COVID-19 self-test kit is also called an at-home test or an over the counter (OTC) test.
-Beginning Sept.
-25, U.S. households can order four free COVID-19 at-home tests by visiting COVIDTests.gov.
+Sometimes a COVID-19 self-test kit is also called an at-home test or an over-the-counter test.

-People in Rhode Island with Medicaid insurance can get multiple COVID-19 self-tests per month at no cost with a prescription from a healthcare provider.
-You can report your COVID-19 self-test results to RIDOH via the online portal.
+People in Rhode Island with Medicaid insurance can get multiple COVID-19 self-tests per month at no cost with a prescription from a healthcare professional.

-Testing options for people who don’t have health insurance
+Options for people who don’t have health insurance or COVID-19 testing and treatment coverage

-Federal programs are available to support access to COVID-19 testing for people without health insurance in Rhode Island.
+Federal programs are available to support access to COVID-19 testing and treatment for people without health insurance or coverage in Rhode Island.

-• Find sites offering COVID-19 testing and treatment at little or no cost through the Test to Treat Program locator.
-The Test to Treat program helps people get tested and—if they are positive—be prescribed treatments from a healthcare provider and have their prescription filled all at one location.
-A call center is also available at 1-800-232-0233 (TTY 1-888-720-7489) for assistance in multiple languages.
+• Find sites offering COVID-19 testing and treatment at little or no cost through the Test to Treat program.
+The Test to Treat program helps people get tested and—if they test positive—be prescribed treatments from a healthcare provider and have their prescription filled all at one location.
+A call center is also available at 1-800-232-0233 (TTY 1-888-720-7489) for help in multiple languages.